 Of the 36 examples produced, this GTO is the only one that raced for Scuderia Ferrari.
 The buyer wishes to remain anonymous.
 The seller was Jim Jaeger , a collector and businessman from Ohio.

-investment has paid off: In 1985, Jaeger paid the equivalent of approximately US$1.4 million to purchase the 250 GTO.
+For him, this investment paid off: In 1985, Jaeger paid the equivalent of approximately US$1.4 million to purchase the 250 GTO.
 With the current selling price of around US$47 million, excluding auction fees, the increase in value is thus an almost impressive 3,600 percent ( SPIEGEL Mobility reported).

 The story of the Ferrari 250 GTO: From idea to masterpiece